DataDog/serverless-plugin-datadog/README.md

 #### To Enable and Configure a Recommended Serverless Monitor

 To create a recommended monitor, you must use its respective serverless monitor ID.
 Note that you must also set the `monitorApiKey` and `monitorAppKey`.
-In the case that the monitors are defined without `monitorsApiKey` or `monitorsAppKey`, the function will not be deployed.

 If you’d like to further configure the parameters for a recommended monitor, you can directly define the parameter values below the serverless monitor ID.
 Parameters not specified under a recommended monitor will use the default recommended value.
 The `query` parameter for recommended monitors cannot be directly modified and will default to using the `query` valued as defined above; however, you may change the threshold value in `query` by re-defining it within the `options` parameter.
 To delete a monitor, remove the monitor from the `serverless.yml` template.
 For further documentation on how to define monitor parameters, see the [Datadog Monitors API](https://docs.datadoghq.com/api/latest/monitors/#create-a-monitor).